Cape Buffalo Hunts in Africa

 Sort Hunts by Country:

 This is an incredible deal on a trophy Cape buffalo.
-There are several trophy Cape buffalo bulls on this 14,000 + acre concession.
-To be able to hunt a 40" buffalo bull at under $9,000 is one of best values for trophy Cape buffalo in all of Africa.
-Stay at a beautiful 4-star lodge and hunt for plains game once your trophy Cape buffalo is in the salt!
+There are several trophy Cape buffalo bulls on each of the concessions being used for this hunt.
+To be able to hunt a buffalo bull at this price is one of the best values for trophy Cape buffalo in all of Africa.
+Stay at a beautiful 3.5-star lodge and hunt for plains game once your trophy Cape buffalo is in the salt!

 Rifle Only – 1X1 ONLY $12,750